 For the record, I have jumped out of a real plane from 10,000 feet off the ground.
 Is was an exhilarating (and frightening) experience that I am grateful to have checked of my bucket list at a younger age while naively trying to impress a boy with my fearless nature.
 But, now being older and hopefully a tad bit wiser, I wanted to experience weightlessness in an safe manner—in an indoor skydiving wind tunnel.

-Weightlessness in a Wind Tunnel
+Indoor Skydiving Guide: Experiencing Weightlessness in a Vertical Wind Tunnel at Ifly

 What is Indoor Skydiving?